 I believe this trailer is deliberately trying to convince Christians to support the movie.
 When you watch the trailer, you really do get the idea this film will portray Noah and the events of the Flood accurately—but that is far from the truth.
 This clip is really a Hollywood deception to get churches to support this very unbiblical movie.

 In a previous blog post about the Noah film, I identified several items in the movie that contradict the biblical account:

-A wounded Tubal-Cain axes his way inside the Ark in only about ten minutes and then hides inside—he eats hibernating lizards to stay alive (so much for keeping two of each kind alive on the Ark).
-Tubal-Cain then convinces Noah’s middle son to lure Noah to the bottom of the Ark in order to murder him (because he was not allowed a wife in the Ark).
-The middle son has a change of heart and helps kill Tubal-Cain instead.
+- A wounded Tubal-Cain axes his way inside the Ark in only about ten minutes and then hides inside.
+Tubal-Cain then convinces the middle son to lure Noah to the bottom of the Ark in order to murder him (because he was not allowed a wife in the Ark).
+Tubal-Cain stays alive by eating hibernating lizards.
+The middle son of Noah has a change of heart and helps kill Tubal-Cain instead.

 Noah, who is portrayed as a very angry man, repeatedly tells his family that they were the last generation and were never to procreate.
 So when his daughter-in-law becomes pregnant, he vows to murder his own grandchild (again, animals are more important to preserve than people).
 This is so different from the biblical Noah, who is described in Hebrews 11 as a man who did things with reverence.
 The Bible also tells us that Noah was a preacher of righteousness.